Hundreds of Gannett journalists walk out - The Boston Globe

-Hundreds of journalists for the country’s largest newspaper chain walked off the job on Monday, accusing the company’s chief executive of decimating its local newsrooms, and demanding a change at the top.
+Hundreds of journalists for Gannett, the country’s largest newspaper chain, walked off the job on Monday, accusing the company’s chief executive of decimating its local newsrooms, and demanding a change at the top.

-The walkout was the biggest labor action in Gannett’s history, said the union representing the journalists.
-It included workers from about two dozen newsrooms, including The Palm Beach Post, The Arizona Republic and The Austin American-Statesman.
-The demonstrations are expected to continue on Tuesday for some newsrooms.
+The walkout was the biggest labor action in Gannett’s century-old history, the union representing the journalists said.
+It included workers from about two dozen newsrooms, including The Palm Beach Post, The Arizona Republic, and The Austin American-Statesman.
+The demonstrations were expected to continue on Tuesday for some newsrooms.

-The collective action is timed to coincide with Gannett’s annual shareholder meeting, which is being held Monday.
+The collective action was timed to coincide with Gannett’s annual shareholder meeting on Monday.
 The NewsGuild, which represents more than 1,000 journalists from Gannett, sent a letter to Gannett shareholders in May urging a vote of no-confidence against Mike Reed, the chief executive and chairman.

 Advertisement